Incarcerated firefighters

-California, Florida, Colorado, Montana, Wyoming, Oregon, and Washington are among the states that use incarcerated people to fight wildfires.
-30-40% of all of California's firefighters are incarcerated.
-In recent years, the program have faced criticism due to pay, and the nature of the job.
+Incarcerated firefighters are individuals who fight natural disasters and fires predominantly in the Western United States.
+Incarcerated firefighters have been fighting fires since before World War II.
+In recent years, the program has faced criticism due to low pay and the nature of the job.
 Firefighting is one form of rehabilitation available to the incarcerated population.
-Additionally, climate change has increased the need for incarcerated fires.
+The need for firefighters has increased due to climate change, which has subsequently increased the need for and use of incarcerated firefighters.